On behalf of The Law Office of Gustavo E. Frances, P.A.

 Can a court force that parent to spend time with his/her children despite his/her unwillingness to do so?
-“In theory, it can, but it is more complicated than that,” says our Fort Lauderdale child custody attorney at The Law Office of Gustavo E. Frances, P.A.
+“In theory, it can, but it is more complicated than that,” says our child custody lawyer in Fort Lauderdale at The Law Office of Gustavo E. Frances, P.A.

 Before we get started, I know what many of you are thinking.
 “Wait, what?
 A parent who does not want to see his or her kids?
 What a worthless and irresponsible piece of scum!”

 It is wrong to assume that only irresponsible parents would not want visitation rights.
 There are certain circumstances in which their decision can be justified (imagine if a parent does whatever it takes to make the child hate the other parent, breeding an unhealthy or even abusive relationship, and hurting the child’s emotional and mental wellbeing – it is no wonder why the latter parent would choose to not see his/her child altogether for the child’s own good).

 So can a court actually force a parent to exercise his or her visitation rights?
 “You might be surprised how many people want to ask this question, but are too afraid to,” says our child custody attorney in Fort Lauderdale.
 They are too afraid to ask this question for the same reason: not wanting to be called a worthless and irresponsible piece of scum.